Watton - UK Airfield Guide

 EARLY WW2 BOMBER STRENGTH

-In Max Hastings most excellent book Bomber Command, he tells us that in September 1939 the average daily availabity of aircraft stood at 280 out of a total strength of 349 - 77 Wellingtons, 61 Whitleys, 71 Hampdens, 140 Blenheims.
+In Max Hastings most excellent book Bomber Command, he tells us that in September 1939 the average daily availability of aircraft stood at 280 out of a total strength of 349 - 77 Wellingtons, 61 Whitleys, 71 Hampdens, 140 Blenheims.
 In those days of course the Fairey Battle was also considered to be viable bomber.
 This was soon to be proved tragically wrong regarding the Fairey Battle in the 'Battle of France', the Blenheims didn't fair much better, and the bulk of the British Army were totally defeated, ending in the famous evacuation from Dunkerque, (Dunkirk in English), in northern France.

 Faced with a vastly superior Luftwaffe, in numbers only it must be said, the defence of Britain then depended entirely on fighters.
 As it turned out the Junkers Stuka dive-bomber, when attacking England, suffered pretty much the same fate as the Fairey Battle in France.
 RAF fighters had a hey-day, they were so easy to shoot down.